Foster Care and Adoption in Pennsylvania

-So although many children in PA foster care will be reunited with family and will never become eligible for adoption, there are some children who will need permanent adoptive families through Pennsylvania foster care adoption.
+So although many children in PA foster care will be reunited with family and will never become eligible for adoption in Pennsylvania, there are some children who will need permanent adoptive families through Pennsylvania foster care adoption.

 Options for Fostering a Child in Pennsylvania